Basquash!: Team Basquash

-A vicious BFB player with a shrouded past who holds a grudge against Dan.
-He is also known as "The Frozen Inferno".
-Skilled at long shots, he beats his enemies by throwing balls at them with crushing speed, while shouting “Destroy!”.
-These balls, once thrown, take on a dark blue color, due to its strength.
-This is later revealed to be his own, personal "thunderbolt ball".
+A vicious BFB player with a shrouded past holds a grudge against Dan, for destroying the BFB statium, ruin his game and destroying his honor.
+He is also known as "The Frozen Inferno" and is skilled at long shots.
+He beats his enemies by throwing balls at them with crushing speed while shouting "Destroy!"
+These balls, once thrown, take on a dark blue color due to their strength.
+Later, it is revealed that these are his own personal "thunderbolt ball".
 He wears blue glasses and has dark red eyes.
-His savage game play contrasts vastly with his personality off the Big Foots: normally, he is portrayed as a cool and polite person.
-It was later learned, in a rather unorthodox manner by Dan, that the Destroy balls he throws at his teammates (causing them to be victims of these vicious projectile) are actually passes.
+His savage gameplay contrasts vastly with his personality off the Big Foots where he is normally portrayed as a cool and polite person.

+It was later learned, in a rather unorthodox manner by Dan, that the "Destroy" balls he throws at his teammates (causing them to be victims of these vicious projectiles) are actually passes.
 This can be interpreted that Iceman cannot let go of a ball without it becoming a "Destroy Ball" while playing.
-He has a grudge against Falcon Lightwing, who threw him out of their BFB team, causing Iceman to fall from grace.
-Some time after his fall from grace, Iceman's original left arm and left leg were cut off by Price of Hell in the Underground, causing him to lose his title of "Legend".
+He holds a grudge against Falcon Lightwing, who threw him out of their BFB team, causing Iceman to fall from grace.

+Sometime after his fall from grace, Iceman's original left arm and left leg were cut off by Price of Hell in the Underground, causing him to lose his title of "Legend".
 It has been confirmed that he was one of the people before Dan believed to be the Legend.
 After his amputation, Thousand replaced his limbs, giving him his robotic left arm and left leg.
 Since joining Dan, Iceman has matured considerably, going so far as to forgive Falcon.
 This fact is more apparent when he makes a Basquash team with Falcon during the Legend Tournament.
 They are the only ones with a team of two; later, the third spot is filled by Slash Keens.

 He becomes the co-spokesman of the Legend Tournament, urging all Basquashers (more specifically, Dan) to come to Mooneyes and participate.
-In the final moments of the Legend Tournament, when Mooneyes' ultimate failed to activate after Dan's dunk, Iceman urged Dan to continue playing, regardless.
-Dan joined him, and together, they formed the lead to the culmination of the Legend, using Yang's Legend Bullet as a basketball and dunking it, as their 'final dunk'.
-In the aftermath, he is seen waiting for Dan, as they are about to start a one-on-one basketball game, showing that he will continue to play basketball, and possibly Basquash.
+In the final moments of the Legend Tournament, when Mooneyes' ultimate failed to activate after Dan's dunk, Iceman urged Dan to continue playing regardless.
+Dan joined him, and together they formed the lead to the culmination of the Legend, using Yang's Legend Bullet as a basketball and dunking it as their 'final dunk.'
+In the aftermath, he is seen waiting for Dan as they are about to start a one-on-one basketball game, showing that he will continue to play basketball and possibly Basquash.